-Research shows a concept taught in multiple settings over time seems to stick with a student longer than dumping all in the information on them in one setting.
+Research shows a concept taught in multiple settings over time seems to stick with a student longer than dumping all in the information on them in one sitting.
 Teaching your child about money is no different.

 Share a concept with your child and then give them opportunities to put that into practice.
 After a while, circle back around to discuss their progress and any challenges.

 Bethany and I have encouraged our boys to share their money with others since they were little.
 And we thought we were doing well on giving until two weeks ago.

 We have taught them to put aside money to share with others every time they get paid.
 Well, I sat down with the boys to check in on their sharing and was quite surprised.

 To my delight, they had both set aside a generous amount of money to share, but they forgot to actually give it away.
 Ha!
 I guess we didn’t quite get that lesson completed.
 But I was glad that they made sharing with others a priority.
 Now for the fun part, giving it away.

-Check in with each child to get a handle on what is tripping them up.
+Check-in with each child to get a handle on what is tripping them up.
 For example, some kids love to save so much that they are scared to spend.
-Talk them through benefits of spending.
+Talk them through the benefits of spending.
 You don’t want them to go through life afraid to use their resources.
 Money isn’t worth anxiety.